jdnmiguel/jdnmiguel.github.io/content/authors/admin/_index.md

 ## Welcome to my academic website

-<span style="color:white">I am a Post-doctoral researcher in Economics at the Bordeaux School of Economics and SPIA Country Affiliate for Ethiopia.
-I am currently visiting NOVAfrica.
+<span style="color:white">I am a Post-doctoral researcher in Economics at the Bordeaux School of Economics and currently based at the Center for Food Science and Nutrition at Addis Ababa University (Arat Kilo Campus).
 I defended in October 2024, see my [dissertation](https://theses.hal.science/tel-04807008).
 My research focuses on agricultural transformation, local value-chain, and rural markets in Sub-Saharan Africa.
 I was a Fulbright visiting scholar at UC - Berkeley in 2022-2023.</span>